parallelwindfarms/parareal/paper/paper.md

 ## Input/Output in OpenFOAM

+We define a `Vector` as an object that stores the complete state of the simulation at any given time.
+OpenFOAM nativelly stores this information as a set of files on a folder structure.

 OpenFOAM supports two types of direct output.
 One is an ASCII format with a syntax inherited from C. The other is the same ASCII format, but with larger data blocks replaced by binary blobs.